Brand development that increases sales velocity, guaranteed.

 Museum of London Logo Design With Hidden Message

 And remember this as you read on.
 Any good logo design must be clear and connect with the viewer, and a good logo designer will ensure it matches your brand theme.
-The fundamentals of branding are far more important than any tricks or tactics, such as placing hidden images in logos.
+The fundamentals of branding are far more critical than tricks or tactics, such as hiding images in logos.

-While some strongly believe hidden designs impact consumers’ buying habits, there is no real need to try to stuff a hidden image into a logo design inelegantly; otherwise, you get this.
+While some strongly believe hidden designs influence consumers’ buying habits, there is no real need to stuff a secret image into a logo design inelegantly; otherwise, you get this.

 creative-hidden-logo